riot-ci/RIOT/MAINTAINING.md

 When all "Reviewed:" labels are set you may give your approval for the PR.

+As everything in this document this is a "CAN", not a "MUST": It might help other maintainers to track your work, but if the overhead isn't justified, a simple approving ACK might suffice.

 #### Github etiquette

 It is good etiquette to describe what you reviewed, even if you gave the PR a